Final Fantasy XIV: Shadowbringers: Story

 Ryne temporarily stabilizes the Warrior, but Light returns to all Norvrandt's skies.
+They learn that G'raha came from a timeline where a Light-supercharged Black Rose caused the Eighth Umbral Calamity.
+Battling societal breakdown, the Ironworks rallied those inspired by the Warrior.
+After two centuries, they opened the Crystal Tower, awakening G'raha from stasis.
+Combining powers from Alexander and Omega, they sent G'raha and their timeline's Crystal Tower across time and worlds.
+Though G'raha arrived in Norvrandt a hundred years earlier than he planned, he took this opportunity to prepare for the Warrior's arrival, fortifying the Tower into the Crystarium and leading the city as its Crystal Exarch.

-They learn that G'raha came from a timeline where Black Rose, supercharged with Light, caused the Eighth Umbral Calamity.
-The Ironworks held together, opened the Crystal Tower, and by combining the powers of Alexander and Omega, sent G'raha back in time.
-The Scions pursue Emet-Selch to the Tempest, where he has placed an illusion of his capital city, Amaurot, over its own ruins.
-A self-aware simulacrum, Hythlodaeus, says three-quarters of Ancients were willingly sacrificed to create Zodiark, to save and restore the world from a great disaster.
-Dissident Ancients opposed this, summoning Hydaelyn to stop Him.
-Emet-Selch tests the Scions again with an illusion of the disaster that destroyed Amaurot, the Final Days, but remains unimpressed.
-The Warrior nearly succumbs to the Light before Ardbert, in truth a shard of the Warrior's soul, merges into and heals them.
+The Scions pursue Emet-Selch to the seafloor, where he has overlaid ancient ruins of Amaurot, his people's capital, with an illusion of the original city, complete with citizen simulacra.
+Facing the Final Days, the Ancients beseeched their leaders—the Convocation of Fourteen, Emet-Selch among them—for salvation.
+A self-aware simulacrum, Hythlodaeus, says three-quarters of Ancients willingly sacrificed themselves, creating and empowering Zodiark, saving and restoring the world.
+The Convocation planned to sacrifice later life to revive these Ancients.
+Dissident Ancients, wishing to let new life grow independently, summoned Hydaelyn to imprison Zodiark.
+Emet-Selch tests the Scions again with illusions of Amaurot's destruction and the Final Days, but remains unimpressed.
+The Warrior nearly succumbs to the Wardens' Light before Ardbert, in truth a shard of the Warrior's soul, merges into and heals them.
 Emet-Selch battles the Warrior under his true name, Hades.
-Defeated, he dies, with his final request that the Warrior remember his people.
-The Scions and G'raha return to the Crystarium, now looking for a means to send the Scions back to their world.
+The Warrior weaponizes the Light, forming it into an axe which they use to mortally wound Hades, while also purging it from their body and restoring Norvrandt's night sky.
+As he dies, Emet-Selch makes a final request that the Warrior remember his people.
+With the First saved and the Eighth Umbral Calamity averted, the Scions and G'raha return to the Crystarium, hoping to find a way to send the Scions home.

-Meanwhile, on the Source, Estinien and Gaius infiltrate the Garlean palace to destroy Black Rose.
-In post-credit scenes, Elidibus flees Garlemald after Zenos reclaims his body.
-Zenos murders Varis to protect his desired rematch with the Warrior.
-Now the last unsundered Ascian, Elidibus vows to avenge Emet-Selch and Lahabrea by using "the Warriors of Light."
+Meanwhile, Estinien and Gaius infiltrate the Garlean palace to destroy Black Rose.
+Elidibus, the last unsundered Ascian, flees Garlemald after Zenos reclaims his body.
+Estinien and Gaius arrive at the throne room to see Zenos murder Varis to protect the Warrior for his desired rematch.
+Elidibus vows to avenge Emet-Selch and Lahabrea by using "the Warriors of Light".